Strategy-proof allocation with outside option: Introduction

-We use the other applications to show the usefulness of Theorem \ref{thm2}.
-In the first application, we apply Theorem \ref{thm2} to get a new result.
-We consider markets such as kidney exchange and refugee resettlement where it is desirable to increase the number of assignments, because being unmatched is very undesirable for agents in these markets.
-We ask when it is (im)possible to replace an existing mechanism with a new one to increase the number of assignments.
-We propose a criterion called \textit{size improvement}.
-It requires that the new mechanism should increase the number of assignments for at least one preference profile, and when the new mechanism does not increase the number of assignments, every agent who obtains an assignment in the existing mechanism should still obtain an assignment in the new one.
-So the new mechanism respects agents' welfare in the existing mechanism in a very weak sense.
-Applying Theorem \ref{thm2}, we prove that size improvement is impossible if the two mechanisms are truncation-invariant and the existing mechanism is not too inefficient.
-By presenting the result for truncation-invariant mechanisms, we intend to apply it to mechanisms in the literature that may not be strategy-proof.
+Besides unifying existing results, we also provide a new application of Lemma \ref{thm2}.
+In a market such as kidney exchange and refugee resettlement, being unmatched is a very undesirable outcome for agents, and therefore a market designer often wants to increase the number of acceptable assignments in the market.
+When a mechanism is in use, to replace it with a new one, for political reasons we often need to respect agents' welfare in the existing mechanism.
+To model this, we propose a \textit{size improvement} relation between an existing mechanism and a new one in the object assignment model.
+It requires that the new mechanism assign strictly more acceptable objects in total to agents in at least one preference profile, and when it does not do so in some preference profile, every agent who obtains an acceptable object in the existing mechanism still obtain an acceptable object in the new mechanism.
+Applying Lemma \ref{thm2}, we prove that size improvement is impossible if the two mechanisms are truncation-invariant and the existing mechanism is not too inefficient.
+This result is applicable to well-studied mechanisms in the literature, including strategy-proof mechanisms such as deferred acceptance, top trading cycle (and its generalizations), and serial dictatorship, as well as non-strategy-proof but truncation-invariant mechanisms such as the boston mechanism \citep{abdulkadiroglu2003school} and probabilistic serial \citep{bogomolnaia2001new}.